 To ensure that blank fields from Accelevents don't clear data in HubSpot, make sure your Update Policy is set to “Do not update if source is empty.”
 This tells HubSpot to ignore updates if Accelevents doesn’t provide a value for a field.

-Test If Accelevents Will Fill in the Missing Fields
+Test If Accelevents Will Fill in the Blanks

-To properly test this, make sure that in your HubSpot account, you already have the contact records of the buyer and attendee and the mapped fields have values.
+To properly test this, make sure that the test email is already a contact in your HubSpot account and the mapped fields have values.

-Then, in Accelevents register for a free ticket (so we can approve and assign a ticket) and leave the mapped fields blank while registering.
+When you register in Accelevents for a free for approval ticket (so we can approve and assign later), leave the mapped fields blank when you submit.

-You should expect that in the request, you'll see the buyer fields filled out with values from HubSpot.
+You should expect that in the request, you'll see the values populate in the Ticket Holder tab.

-Then, approve and assign the ticket.
-Check the order's buyer and attendee information, the values from HubSpot should also populate there.
+When you approve and assign the ticket, the values should also populate in the order.